mermaid-js/mermaid/docs/flowchart.md

     B-->E(A fa:fa-camera-retro perhaps?)
 ```

+?> Mermaid is now only compatible with Font Awesome versions 4 and 5.
+Check that you are using the correct version of Font Awesome.

 ## Graph declarations with spaces between vertices and link and without semicolon

 - In graph declarations, the statements also can now end without a semicolon.
 After release 0.2.16, ending a graph statement with semicolon is just optional.
 So the below graph declaration is also valid along with the old declarations of the graph.